adelsz/inquirer-fuzzy-path/README.md

       name: 'path',
       pathFilter: (isDirectory, nodePath) => isDirectory,
         // pathFilter :: (Bool, String) -> Bool
-        // pathFilter allows you to filter the fs entries     returned to the user
+        // pathFilter allows you to filter the fs entries
+        //   returned to the user.
+Returning false here
+        //   will prevent the directory from being scanned
+        //   unless you provide a separate scanFilter
+        //   function below.
       scanFilter: (isDirectory, nodePath) => isDirectory,
         // scanFilter :: (Bool, String) -> Bool
-        // scanFilter allows you to control where this plugin searches for files, and is applied only when reading the directory.
-As an example, for better performance, you might want to filter out `node-modules` using this function.
+        // scanFilter allows you to control where this
+        //   plugin searches for files, and is applied
+        //   only when reading the directory.
+As an
+        //   example, for better performance, you might
+        //   want to filter out `node-modules` using this
+        //   function.
       rootPath: 'app',
         // rootPath :: String
         // Root search directory